JGottschick/xmlChecker/README.md

 Validating the syntax of a xml text

-*xmlChecker.js* is [_PEG.js_](http://pegjs.majda.cz/) grammar to validate a string against the XML syntax.
+*xmlChecker.js* (and xmlCheckerModule.js) is [_PEG.js_](http://pegjs.majda.cz/) grammar to validate a string against the XML syntax.
 *xmlChecker.js* doesn't validate the string against a XSD schema.
 *xmlChecker.js* can used to check a file on the fly, e.g. while editing the file in a web browser at development time.

-*xmlPrettify.js* converts a string in the XML format to a prettified version of the string in XML.
+*xmlPrettifier.js* (and xmlPrettifierModule.js) converts a string in the XML format to a prettified version of the string in XML.

+Work in Progress:
-*xml2json.js* converts a string in the xml format to a json data structure using the same grammar as the *xmlChecker.js* .
+*xml2json.js* (and xml2jsonModule.js) converts a string in the xml format to a json data structure using the same grammar as the *xmlChecker.js* .

 ## Features